patrickjane/hss-server/README.md

 ```
 Usage:
-   $ ./hss-cli [-lhv][-iur arg]

-Options:
+   $ hss-cli [options]

+Skills:

    -l                             List all installed skills.

-   -i [url]        Install a new skill using [url]. [url] must be a valid GIT link.
+   -i ([name]) (--url [url])      Install a new skill using [name]. [name] must be a valid HSS registry skill name.
+                                  Optionally, [url] can be used to directly install a skill from a git repository.
    -u ([name])                    Update an already installed skill named [name].
                                   If [name] is ommited, ALL skills will be updated.
    -r [name]                      Uninstall an already installed skill named [name]

+Registry:

+   --search                       Query HSS registry for a list of available skills
+       (--type [type])            Restrict registry query to the given type
+       (--platform [platform])    Restrict registry query to the given platform
+       (--lang [language])        Restrict registry query to the given language

+   --publish -s [dir] -t [token]        Publishes a skill to the HSS registry.
+Required parameters are the
+                                        skill's directory [dir] (containing skill.json) and the token [token] which was obtained
+                                        when registering at the HSS registry.

+   --unpublish -s [name] -t [token]     Removes an already published skill from the HSS registry.
+Required parameters are the
+                                        skill's name [name] and the token [token] which was obtained
+                                        when registering at the HSS registry.

+   --register                           Registers a new account at the HSS registry.
+   --unregister                         Deletes an existing account from the HSS registry.
+Will also delete all associated skills.

+Help:

    -h, --help      Show this help and exit
    -v, --version   Show version and exit
 ```

+For the **registry** related commands, see chapter **Registry** below.

 ## Installing

-When installing skills, the GIT repository URL must be given.
-The repository name is considered to be the skill-name, and will be the subdirectory name within the skills-directory.
+When installing skills, the HSS Skill Registry (see chapter "Registry") is queried for details about the skill.
+Especially the git repo URL is determined.
+It is also possible to skip querying the registry and instead install directly from a git repo URL.

 Installing a skill involves the following steps:

+- determine repository URL by querying HSS Skill Registry
 - cloning the remote repository
 - creating a virtualenv
 - installing dependencies given by the skill developer (`requirements.txt`)
 - asking the user for configuration parameters, if the skill provides the `config.ini.default` file

-The server must be restarted after installing a new skill.
+- (optional) register sentences at `rhasspy` (if a skill provides its own `sentences.ini`)
+- (optional) register slots at `rhasspy` (if a skill provides its own `slots.json`)
+- (optional) trigger `rhasspy` for training (if the skill provdes its own sentences/slots)

+The server is automatically triggered for reload after installation, so the new skill will be instantly available.

-Installing is done using the `-i` switch for `hss-cli` followed by the GIT repo URL of the skill.
+Installing is done using the `-i` switch for `hss-cli` followed by the name of the skill as shown in the HSS Skill Registry.
+Optionally, instead of the skill name a direct git repo URL can be given with the `--url [URL]` switch.

 ```
-(venv) hss@ceres:/srv/hss $ hss-cli -i https://github.com/patrickjane/hss-s710-lightsha
+(venv) hss@ceres:/srv/hss $ hss-cli -i hss-s710-weather
-Installing 'hss-s710-lightsha' into '/home/hss/.config/hss_server/skills/hss-s710-lightsha'
+Installing 'hss-s710-weather' into '/home/hss/.config/hss_server/skills/hss-s710-weather'
 Cloning repository ...
 Creating venv ...
 Installing dependencies ...
-Collecting hss_skill>=0.2.1 (from -r requirements.txt (line 1))
+Collecting hss_skill>=0.4.2 (from -r requirements.txt (line 1))
   Using cached https://files.pythonhosted.org/packages/
 ...
 Initializing config.ini ...
 Section 'skill'
+Enter value for parameter 'api_key': xxx
-Enter value for parameter 'hass_token': ABCXYZ
+Enter value for parameter 'homecity': Frankfurt am Main
+Updating sentences ...
+The following intents already exist: [s710:getTemperature], [s710:getForecast], [s710:hasSun], [s710:hasRain], [s710:hasSnow]
+Overwrite?
+(YES|no)

+Sentences successfully updated
+Updating slots ...
+The following slots already exist: relative_time
+Overwrite?
+(YES|no)

+Slots successfully updated
+Triggering traing ...
+Training successful
+Triggering hss-server with pid 35499 for reload

-Skill 'hss-s710-lightsha' successfully installed.
+Skill 'hss-s710-weather' version 1.0.0 successfully installed.

 (venv) hss@ceres:/srv/hss $
 ```